Pages

 Expanded View

-So, Joel’s mom Shannon had never been certain, so still made certain about medications, sleep patterns and not too much stimulation for too long.
+So, Joel’s mom Shannon had never been certain.
+She still made certain about medications, sleep patterns and not too much stimulation for too long.
 That did cut a few birthday parties short, or kept group activities small, but so much better than a seizure in the middle of festivities.

 While some parents were focussing on math skills or music practice or all the running about for classes and games, Shannon and her husband, Mike, were coaching Joel about coping skills.
 It really had become second nature to the family.
 Progressing in school, home and community were continually reinforced.
 Shannon was under no illusion that Joel would grow out of the epilepsy that he carried so stoically.

-Smiling, she recognized the cave that was an upturned chair, with the pashmina that was to cover it all and the map.
+Smiling, she recognized the cave was an upturned chair, with the pashmina that covered it all, and the map.
 Joel had not made epilepsy his identity.
 He was really an adventurer, with a bit of a heavy pack to shoulder.

 No comments: